This resource aims to support practitioners deploying differential privacy

 as defined in the ISO/IEC

-on the curator.
+in the curator.
 A trusted curator is assumed to apply DP in a correct

 manner, while in contrast, an adversarial curator may (and we assume it